jordan52/trickykegstands/src/site/checklist.md

 * do a word count inside eclipse file search, select the file, enable regex and search for \\w+

+* do a multiline (vertical) edit in eclipse. select a block of text by placing your cursor where you want the edit to start and dragging straight down, option/command/A then edit away remember option/command/A will throw you in block select mode. hit it again to turn it off.

 * global find replace using xargs and sed works on os x find . -type f | xargs sed -i '' -e 's/juristat/boilerplate/g'